-Here are five reasons to visit.
+Here are six reasons to visit.

+In the spring, summer and fall there are plenty of tours that you can join to see wildlife with the help of a local expert.
 Bear-watching tours are popular in Ucluelet—tour by land or sea to catch a glimpse of a black bear in the wild.
 You can also see eagles soaring to their nests as you kayak in the harbour or catch deer ambling near shore while strolling along a fishing dock.
 For whale-watching, you can’t beat a tour in a nimble zodiac boat.
 During a three-hour foray with Subtidal Adventures you’ll get close enough to humpbacks and killer whales for great photos.

 Hikers are rewarded with spectacular ocean views and an abundance of wildlife on the trails around Ucluelet.
 Check into the Wya Point Resort, which is nestled in the rainforest with cozy one- and two-bedroom lodges (and yurts) and has memorable hiking just steps away.
 A sure bet is the 3.4-kilometre Willowbrae Trail to Halfmoon Bay Trail, which winds through old-growth cedar hemlock forest and ends at a beautiful, secluded beach as a pay-off.
 Otherwise, the nearby Wild Pacific Trail is an incredible series of loops with mind-blowing ocean views.